ArshaanB/True-Fan/README.md

 # True Fan

-A replacement to Patreon with decentralized access and minimal fees.
+Patreon but in Web3, giving you decentralization and minimal fees.

+## Status

+This is still a work in progress.